Sorry, you need to enable JavaScript to visit this website.

 Precision medicine is changing cancer care

-The identification of actionable genetic alterations is becoming an essential strategy in the management of advanced cancers.
-A recent analysis found that nearly half of tumors harbor an actionable target.1*
+The identification of actionable genetic alterations/mutations is becoming an essential strategy in the management of advanced cancers.
+A recent analysis found that nearly half of tumors harbor an actionable target.1 *

-Targeted agents based on genetic alterations have proven effective in treating subsets of various malignancies, including breast cancer, non-small cell lung cancer, and melanoma.2-4
+Targeted agents based on genetic alterations/mutations have proven effective in treating subsets of various malignancies, including breast cancer, non-small cell lung cancer, and melanoma.2-4

 5 blue human icons.
 One has a green crescent with a blue bullseye over it.
 Targeting F G F R alterations

-Specific genetic alterations can guide therapy in urothelial carcinoma
+Specific genetic alterations/mutations can guide therapy in urothelial carcinoma

-There are actionable genomic targets for certain patients who have progressed during or after first-line platinum-based chemotherapy treatment of metastatic urothelial carcinoma.5 Discover how the first FDA-approved treatment for mUC with susceptible FGFR3 or FGFR2 genetic alterations works.
+There are actionable genomic targets for certain patients who have progressed during or after at least one

 *Single-arm, open-label study that evaluated the molecular profile of tumors from 843 patients with advanced cancers using high-throughput genomics.
 The most frequent tumor types included cancers of the digestive system (n=197), lung (n=170), urological system (n=158), breast (n=135), and head and neck (n=111).1

-FDA = U.S. Food and Drug Administration; FGFR = fibroblast growth factor receptor.
+2L = second-line; FDA = U.S. Food and Drug Administration; FGFR = fibroblast growth factor receptor; mUC = metastatic urothelial carcinoma; PD-L1/PD-1 = programmed death ligand 1/programmed cell death protein 1.

 References